How the price change mechanism works

 Generic products

-Category M products
+Category A, H and M products

 Part VIIIA Category M includes drugs that are readily available.
-Category M prices are provided by the Department of Health and Social Care (DHSC) each quarter.
+Category M prices are provided by DHSC each quarter.
 As DHSC are aware of the price change timetable and the publication deadlines, the prices are received and incorporated in the Drug Tariff prior to the 15th of the month.
+More information on Category M price changes is available here: Retained margin (Category M).

-If contractors are unable to purchase a Category M drug at the Drug Tariff listed price, these should be reported to the Community Pharmacy England Dispensing and Supply Team using our online feedback form (cpe.org.uk/feedback).
-Community Pharmacy England will investigate the extent of the problem and, where necessary apply for a price concession.
+If pharmacy teams are unable to purchase a Part VIII product at or below the stated Drug Tariff price, we encourage pharmacy teams to report this to us using the online feedback form on the Community Pharmacy England’s Price Concessions webpage.
+Community Pharmacy England will investigate the extent of the problem and apply for a price concession, where necessary.

 For more information on this topic please email comms.team@cpe.org.uk